Training programme to meet the medical needs of adults with a learning disability

 How to apply

 Applications should be made via the Edge Hill University website using the link below.
 You will need to download and complete the PGCert additional information form and complete the online application form.
-Please note the deadline for applications is 9am 18 November 2024.
+Please note the deadline for applications has been extended to 9am on 4 December 2024.

 If you have any questions please contact credential@rcp.ac.uk.